 The localeCompare method, if considered as a function of two arguments this and that, is a consistent comparison function (as defined in 15.4.4.11) on the set of all Strings.
-Furthermore, localeCompare returns 0 or -0 when comparing two Strings that are considered canonically equivalent by the Unicode standard.

 The actual return values are implementation-defined to permit implementers to encode additional information in the value, but the function is required to define a total ordering on all Strings and to return 0 when comparing Strings that are considered canonically equivalent by the Unicode standard.